I’ve always had a little hesitation around goal-setting. I’m not convinced that it’s a necessary thing to do to get to where you want to get.

 I am whole.
 I am part of divine infinite consciousness.
 Nothing is missing.
 Nothing needs doing.
 Life is happening.
 I’m free and one with all of life

 Membership now open.
-7 months starts on the new moon 6th Jan 2019
+7 months starts on the full moon (eclipse) 21 January 2019